Thanasornsawan/solidity-learning/README.md

 echidna-test: No tests found in ABI
 ```
 Because currently,I still didn't make any function for echidna to test

-## Todo on this project

-- [ ] Integrate course contract with exam contract
-- [ ] Mapping status exam with students
-- [ ] Make the proxy contract for deploy on test network
-- [ ] Host NFT on IPFS
-- [ ] Giveaway NFT to students who complete course
-- [ ] Random giveaway ERC-20 token to students who pass exam
-- [ ] Integrate exam topic from any api chainlink oracle

 ## Authors